How Advanced Is AI in 2026? Current AI Capabilities, Limitations & Bottlenecks

 Example: International bodies like the United Nations promoting AI standards.

-Boom in AI-driven businesses and services.
+Boom in AI-driven workflows, businesses and services.

 Example: Rise of AI-powered healthcare and financial services startups.